Providing Chapter 7 Bankruptcy Assistance To Clients In The Southern Tier Of New York State

 An Experienced Bankruptcy Lawyer Answers Your Questions

 At my upstate New York law firm, I help individuals with Chapter 7 bankruptcy filings.
 I guide them through the process and answer their questions so they are able to make sound decisions about their financial future.
-As an attorney with nearly 35 years of legal experience, I have seen firsthand the importance of having persons fully informed about their legal matters, and I work hard to accomplish this for my clients.
+As an attorney with over 40 years of legal experience, I have seen firsthand the importance of having persons fully informed about their legal matters, and I work hard to accomplish this for my clients.

 When a client is considering Chapter 7 bankruptcy, common questions are: